 Birding in northern Chobe can be rewarding, with over 450 species including slaty egret, Bradfield’s hornbill, wattled cranes, pennant-winged nightjar, broad-tailed paradise whydah, collared palm-thrush, miombo rock-thrush, Allen’s gallinule, lesser jacana, rock pratincole, Schalow’s turaco, racket-tailed roller and rosy-breasted longclaw.

-“The Khwai Concession is a game-rich 180,000 ha gem on the fringes of the Okavango Delta – sandwiched between Moremi Game Reserve and the Savute plains of Chobe National Park.
+Khwai is a game-rich gem on the fringes of the Okavango Delta – sandwiched between Moremi Game Reserve and the Savute plains of Chobe National Park.
 This is one of the best places in Botswana to see wild dogs and other predators and, with no fences separating Khwai from its larger and better-known neighbours, you are likely to see just about everything that northern Botswana has to offer.

 The Khwai River flows through the concession and in places spreads out to form marshy areas and in others is a mere narrow channel that animals step across as they migrate between Moremi and the Linyanti section of Chobe National Park, via Khwai.
 The water channels, engineered and maintained by hippos and elephants, have good populations of crocodiles, waterbuck and lechwe, and the dry woodlands away from the river host good populations of sable and roan antelopes, zebras, impalas, giraffes, buffaloes and many other species.